Ethiopia: Foreign relations

+The African Union Headquarters located in Addis Ababa.
+Ethiopia is a founding member of the AU.

 Ethiopia was historically a trading nation that exported goods such as gold, ivory, exotic animals, and incense.
 Modern Ethiopian foreign relations began under Emperor Tewodros II, who during his reign sought to re-establish a cohesive Ethiopian state, but was thwarted by the British expedition of 1868.
-Since then, the country was seen as redundant by world powers until the opening of Suez Canal due to an influence of Mahdist War.
+Since then, the country was seen as redundant by world powers until the opening of Suez Canal due to the influence of the Mahdist War.

-The African Union Headquarters located in Addis Ababa.
-Since its conception, Ethiopia is a founding member to the AU.

-Today, Ethiopia maintains strong relations with China, Israel, Mexico, Turkey and India as well as neighboring countries.
+Today, Ethiopia maintains strong relations with China, Israel, Mexico, Turkey and India as well as neighbouring countries.
 Ethiopia is a strategic partner of Global War on Terrorism and African Growth and Opportunity Act (AGOA).
-US.
-Former U.S. President Barack Obama was the first incumbent U.S. president to visit Ethiopia in July 2015; the speech he gave to the African Union during this trip focused on combatting Islamic terrorism.
+Former U.S. President Barack Obama was the first incumbent U.S. president to visit Ethiopia in July 2015; the speech he gave to the African Union (AU) during this trip focused on combatting Islamic terrorism.
 Emigration from Ethiopia is primarily directed towards Europe, including Italy, the United Kingdom and Sweden, as well as Canada and Australia, while emigration to the Middle East is primarily to Saudi Arabia and Israel.
-Ethiopia is founding member of the Group of 24 (G-24), the Non-Aligned Movement and the G77.
-In 1963, the Organization of African Unity, which later renamed itself the African Union, was founded in Addis Ababa, which today hosts the secretariat of the African Union, the African Union Commission.
-In addition, Ethiopia is also a member of the Pan African Chamber of Commerce and Industry, the United Nations Economic Commission for Africa, the African Standby Force and many of global NGOs focused on Africa.
+Ethiopia is founding member of the Non-Aligned Movement, and the G24 and G77.
+In 1963, the Organisation of African Unity, which later renamed itself the African Union, was founded in Addis Ababa, which today hosts the secretariat of the African Union, the African Union Commission.
+In addition, Ethiopia is also a member of the Pan African Chamber of Commerce and Industry, the United Nations Economic Commission for Africa (UNECA), the African Standby Force and many of global NGOs focused on Africa.